shubhamlokhande2147/Police-Duty-Scheduling/SRS_Document.md

 ## Functional Requirements :
  - Admin :

-   Admin will be able to login himself.
+   - 1.Admin will be able to login himself.
 Then admin will register attandance masters.
-   Admin can also view the daily duty reports.
+   - 2.Admin can also view the daily duty reports.
 If any emergency occcurs, then admin can arrange emergency meet.
-   Admin has authority to accept or reject officers as well as attendance master leave.
+   - 3.Admin has authority to accept or reject officers as well as attendance master leave.
-   Admin has able to create different types of shifts(day,night,overtime).
+   - 4.Admin wii be able to create different types of shifts(day,night,overtime).

  - Attendance Masters :